-Joseph Postell (PhD, University of Dallas, 2010) is Assistant Professor of Political Science at the University of Colorado at Colorado Springs, where he teaches courses on American political institutions, American political thought, and administrative law.
+Joseph Postell is Assistant Professor of Political Science at the University of Colorado at Colorado Springs, where he teaches courses on American political institutions, American political thought, and administrative law.
 His research focuses primarily on regulation, administrative law, and the administrative state.
 He is the editor of two books: Rediscovering Political Economy (with Bradley C.S.
-Watson, of Rediscovering Political Economy.
-He is co-editor of a volume on constitutional conservatism during the Progressive Era, which will be released November 2013.
+Watson) and Toward an American Conservatism (with Johnathan O'Neill).
 Currently he is writing a book on administrative law and the constitutional theory of the administrative state.
 He also contributes frequently to the Liberty Fund's "Library of Law and Liberty" website on political and legal thought.

 Ph.D., University of Dallas, 2010